 Thank them at the end of the process

 Whether you were offered the position or not, make sure to thank your recruiters for their time.
-You would be surprised how few people recognise the work of a recruiter.
+You would be surprised how few people recognise the work of an employment recruiter.
 A simple email, handwritten card, or even a phone call will make a great impression.
 Consider leaving them a LinkedIn recommendation if they did a stellar job.
-You can be sure your recruiter will tell everyone they work with about it – and they, in turn, may keep you in mind for future roles.
+You can be sure your recruiter will tell everyone they work with about it – and they, in turn, may keep you in mind for future permanent vacancies.

-By taking that little bit of extra time to express your thanks, you will further cement your relationship, and create future goodwill.
+By taking that little bit of extra time to express your gratitude, you will further cement your relationship, and create future goodwill.

 Be open to staying in contact even after you land a job